-The Program performs inspections according to the need of each customer segment.
-All non-residential projects may receive a Pre- and Post-Installation Programmatic Inspection.
-A random sample of residential projects will receive a Post-Installation Programmatic Inspection.
-All projects are subject to QAQC inspections at sampling rates determined by sector.
-Con Edison will conduct Post-Installation Programmatic and QAQC over a sample of midstream HPWH projects.
+Inspections may be structured based on the totality of facts and circumstances, including as might relate to the needs of a customer segment.
+For example, (i) all non-residential projects may receive a Pre-Installation Programmatic Inspection as well as a Post-Installation Programmatic Inspection, (ii) a random sample of residential projects may receive a Post-Installation Programmatic Inspection, (iii) all projects are subject to QAQC inspections at sampling rates usually determined by customer segment, and (iv) Con Edison will usually conduct Post-Installation Programmatic Inspections and QAQC inspections of a sample of midstream HPWH projects.

-5.2 Residential Inspections
+5.3 Residential Inspections

-Inspections in the Residential customer segment include Post-Installation Programmatic Inspections and QAQC inspections via on site and/or through photo documentation.
-Projects will be selected for inspection at the discretion of Con Edison.
-When a project is selected for a Programmatic Inspection, Con Edison will hold incentive payment until the inspection and any necessary follow-up actions are taken.
-Non-conformances found during any inspection will need to be fixed in accordance with program guidelines.
-Failure to address non-conformances will result in disciplinary action.
+Inspections of projects related to the residential customer segment of the Program will include Post-Installation Programmatic Inspections and QAQC inspections, and will be conducted at the discretion of Con Edison.
+When a residential project is selected for inspection, any incentive payments due will be retained until the inspection and any necessary follow-up actions are completed.
+As more particularly provided for by Section 6, Participating Contractors must comply with inspection requirements to remain in good standing with the Program, and a failure to do so may result in disciplinary action up to and including removal from the Program.

-5.2.1 Post-Installation Programmatic Inspections: ASHP, AWHP, and GSHP Projects
+5.3.1 Post-Installation Programmatic Inspections

-Post-installation inspections for projects installing ASHP, AWHP or GSHP measures will be subject to Con Edison's ASHP, AWHP or GSHP Checklist depending on the installed measures.
+Post-installation Programmatic Inspections for projects installing ASHP, AWHP or GSHP measures will be subject to a Con Edison checklist related to the installed measures.
 Inspections will verify: